aCube1/RBT-16/README.md

 - CPU: Motorola 68010 at ~8/12MHz
 - RAM: Shipped with 512KB of Static RAM.
 Eight SRAM slots of 512KB, up to 4MB max RAM
-- ROM: Base 512KB system ROM
+- ROM: 512KB EEPROM; BIOS/Kernel

 > CPU can be boosted by software up to 12MHz